 In the cropping tool of iOS 13, you can also rotate or flip the videos.

 Tap the rotate icon on the top left corner, the video can be rotated by 90 degrees.

 Tap the flip icon, images in the video will be mirror flipped.

 You may also notice there are 3 icons below the video in the cropping tool.
-They are straightening, vertically skewing and horizontally skewing icons, which can be used to change the perspective of a video on iPhone.
+They are straightening, vertically skewing, and horizontally skewing icons, which can be used to change the perspective of a video on an iPhone.

-Tap the first straighten icon, then move the slider to tilt video left or right by up to 45 degrees.
-This can be used to fix video taken in a wrong angle.
+Tap the first straighten icon, then move the slider to tilt the video left or right by up to 45 degrees.
+This can be used to fix video taken at the wrong angle.

 Tap the vertically skew icon and move the slider to skew the video vertically to make a special effect.
 Horizontal skew is also available.